Summer, 2026

 How “Service Animal” Is Defined

 Service animals are defined as dogs that are individually trained to do work or perform tasks for people with disabilities.
+Owners of service animals carry paperwork that verifies the status of the service animal.

 Examples of such work or tasks include: